pazfernando/jboss-eap-6.4.0-docker/README.md

 # jboss-eap-6.4.0-docker
-Dockerfile for help to some who need create a docker container for development
+Dockerfile for help to someone who needs to create a docker container for development

 * You need download the jboss-eap-6.4.0.zip from `http://developers.redhat.com`
 * Then you build the image `` docker build -t jboss-eap:6.4.0 . ``